mr-student-bw/brightwheel/README.md

 - The data provided required a lot of cleaning and there was minimal standardization across sources.
 I would like to work with stakeholders to see if there are ways to standardize upstream.
 - Changing schemas is always difficult to deal with in a traditional data pipeline since that's is usually a breaking change.
 If it's not feasible to improve data quality and consistency upstream, we could consider building a pipeline that leverages genAI to extract the desired information from each file in a standardized format, without requring the source schemas to remain constant.
-- To significantly scale the number of sources, besides leveraging genAI to handle schema changes and perhaps some data cleanup so the resulting files are standardized, we'd also want to add more macros to the code.
-Instead of hardcoding union statements, we can use for loops to cycle through all inbound files, for instance, and union them together.
+- To significantly scale the number of sources, besides leveraging genAI to handle schema changes and some data cleanup, we'd also want to add more macros to the code.
+For example, instead of hardcoding union statements for each of the sources, we can use for loops to cycle through all of them.

 ### To run the code